mcd500/arduino-commandliners/README.md

 ## Configuring Makefile where the arduino is installed <a id="Makefile-arduino"></a>

 Some lines in Makefile must be changed for where the arduino is installed.
+This is my example.

 ```
 ARDUINO_DIR = $(HOME)/projects/arduino-1.8.13-linux64/arduino-1.8.13
 ```

+Change the portion of `1.8.13` with the Arduino version.

 The ARDUINO_DIR have to be pointing the directory where following files after untar the arduino-1.8.13-linux64.tar.xz.
 ```sh